InnanaDM/Couple_Compatibility_Test/README.md

 # Couple_Compatibility_Test
-Enter you and your partners name to see how compatible you are.
+Enter your name and your partners name to see how compatible you are.